rayhong/model_interpretability/README.md

 ### CITE

 This work is accepted in the 23rd ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW2020).
-We described emerging themes, insightful quotes from our participants, and more detailed findings in our [paper](https://arxiv.org/abs/2004.11440).
+We described emerging themes, insightful quotes from our participants and more detailed findings in our [paper](https://arxiv.org/abs/2004.11440).

 Bibtex: